Socket: function, classification and compatibility with CPU

 Slot

-CPU is attached to an electronic circuit.
-This circuit is attached to the mainboard through the slot.
-The slot for CPU is only available on older generation motherboards.
+The CPU is connected to an electronic circuit which is then connected to the mainboard through a slot.
+Please note that the slot for the CPU is only available on older-generation motherboards.

 Slot to connect CPU